LazerLambda/Promptzl/README.md

 # <p style="text-align: center;">Pr🥨mptzl</p>

-Promptzl is a simple library for turning LLMs into old-school pytorch-based classifiers based on the 🤗-transformers library.
+Promptzl is a simple library for turning LLMs into traditional PyTorch-based classifiers using the 🤗 Transformers library.

+Classify large datasets quickly and easily while maintaining full control!

 ## Installation